Suhas-2002/HOUSE-PRICE-PREDICTOR/README.md

 # Step-2 -> Building and making the Model Predictive

 Steps performed in Model Building:
+1. Importing the libraries and Transformed Data.
-1. Scaling the dataset
+2. Scaling the dataset
+3. Checking and Removing Multicollinearity.
-2. Creating test and training partitions
+4. Creating test and training partitions
-3. Implementing the Models
+5. Implementing the Models
       a.
 Multiple Linear Regression
       b.
 Random Forest Regression
       c.
 XGBoost Regression